jlinclabs/jlinx-docs/docs/DID_AUTH_SPEC.md

 Using an email address format allows for a backward compatability feel when using a unique identifier to authenticate into applications on the web.

-Applications wanting to support authentication via  DID Web Authorization Framework should detect if a provided email address represents a decentralized identifier.

-When alice provides `alice@example.com` as her unique identifier, the client applications should assume `did:web:example.com:dids:alice` and attempt to communicate with `example.com` as if it was a compliant identifier host.
+Applications wanting to support authentication via The DID Web Authorization Framework should detect if a provided email address represents a decentralized identifier.
+For example when user provides `alice@example.com` as their login, the client applications should assume it could represent `did:web:example.com:dids:alice` and attempt to communicate with `example.com` as if it was a compliant identifier host.

 For more on this see